 Delivering Human Kindness for 25 years

-Holiday Express will visit 100 organizations in 2017 from early November right up until Christmas Eve, bringing its unique brand of music, food, presents, hope and joy and much more to those in need of the gift of human kindness.
+Holiday Express will visit 100 organizations in 2017 from early November right up until Christmas Eve, sickness bringing its unique brand of music, approved food, sale presents, hope and joy and much more to those in need of the gift of human kindness.

 Comprised of more than 2,500 volunteers, including 150 professional singers and musicians, Holiday Express visits adults and children in need, including the mentally and physically disabled, the isolated, individuals in addiction and recovery programs, the poor and the homeless, veterans, and children with serious illnesses.